Adaptive Network Response to Line Failures in Power Systems: Case Studies

 The failure scenarios are created as follows.
-First, we generate a variety of load injections (as summarized in Table~\ref{table:sampling_rate} in Appendix \ref{section:setup}) by adding random perturbations to the nominal load profile from \cite{zimmerman2011matpower} and then solve the DC OPF to obtain the corresponding generator operating points.
-Second, we sample over the collection of all subsets that consist of $k$ transmission lines of the IEEE 118-bus test network.
+First, we generate a variety of load injections by adding random perturbations to the nominal load profile from \cite{zimmerman2011matpower} and then solve the DC OPF to obtain the corresponding generator operating points {over the actual IEEE test networks.
+For a fair comparison, we use the same generation and load operating points over the revised network and calculate the pre-contingency flows with DC power flow equations.} Second, we sample over the collection of all subsets that consist of $k$ transmission lines of the IEEE 118-bus test network.
 Finally, for each sampled subset of $k$ lines, we remove all lines in this subset as initial failure and simulate the cascading process thus triggered.
-Our simulations cover the cases $k=1,2,3$ with roughly 138,600 failure scenarios.
+Specifically, for $k=1,2,3$ initial line failures, we generate 100, 15, and 15 load profiles and further compute the optimal generation dispatch by DC OPF.
+For each load profile, we iterate over every single transmission line failure, and sample 3,000 and 5,000 failure scenarios for $k=2,3$ line failures respectively.
+In total, our simulations cover the cases $k=1,2,3$ with roughly 138,600 failure scenarios, as summarized in Table.~\ref{table:sampling_rate}.

 Fig.~\ref{fig:n_k}(a) shows the average, minimum, and maximum percentage of vulnerable scenarios across all sampled failure scenarios, while Fig.~\ref{fig:n_k}(b) plots the complementary cumulative distribution (CCDF) of the load loss rates.
 The simulation results show that the proposed control incurs both substantially fewer vulnerable scenarios and much less loss of load in all cases compared to AGC.
 This difference is particularly pronounced when multiple lines are tripped simultaneously ($k=2,3$).
 We highlight that in our simulations, UC operates over the tree-partitioned network (while AGC operates over the original network) in which some of the tie-lines are switched off and hence some transfer capacity is removed from the system.
 Moreover, the newly created bridge $(30, 38)$ in the tree-partitioned network is never vulnerable under the proposed control in all the scenarios we have studied.